 - File "a request for comprehensive" form with the Office of Student Services before the first day of classes in the semester in which the exams are to be taken.

-The written part of the comprehensive examination will be given during the third week of June (usually, Thursday and Friday) of each year.
+The written part of the comprehensive examination will be given during the third week of May (usually, Wednesday and Friday) of each year.
 The comprehensive examination will be divided into fields, each field covers a different classes.
 The specific fields to be included in the exam will be will be communicated to eligible students by the end of the prior Spring Semester.
-Currently, there are seven fields included in the comprehensive exam.
-The first day, students will take the field exams covering Investments, Financial Management II, and Empirical Finance.
-The second day, students will take the rest of the fields (currently, Options and Futures, Fixed Income, Econometrics II and Continuous Time Finance).
+Currently, there are five fields included in the comprehensive exam.
+The first day, students will take the field exams covering Microeconomics (I & II), and Financial Management I. The second day, students will take the rest of the fields (currently, Options and Futures, Econometrics (I & II)).
 The Finance Ph.D.
 Coordinator will solicit examination questions from faculty members of the department, and will prepare and administer the examination.
 Each semester the Finance Ph.D.
 Coordinator may specify a departmental faculty member as administrator of the departmental examination process.

 The oral exam must be taken within nine months of the date of the comprehensive examination.
 The written part of the comprehensive examination must be passed prior to the oral examination.
 During the oral exam the student will present and defend the Empirical Paper.